Day 9 of MCT (Michinoku Coastal Trail): Tashirojima & Ajishima islands 田代島 & 網地島

 The hotel was located on the heights on the opposite side of Kinkasan island.
 From our room window, it looked so close that a good swimmer might be able to cross from here.

-Kinkasan island, so close from our hotel room widows
+Kinkasan island, so close to our hotel room widows

 However, this is the island many hikers struggle to reach, and as a result, many past thru-hikers skip.